mohakamitpatel/AI_Interview_Bot/README.md

 # 🤖 AI Interview Bot

 An intelligent AI-powered virtual interviewer that simulates real-time interview sessions.
-Built using Python, LLMs, and optional voice interaction, it evaluates candidate responses, provides helpful feedback, and assigns a performance grade — making it a powerful tool for interview preparation.
+Built using Python, LLMs (Groq), and optional voice interaction, it evaluates candidate responses, provides helpful feedback, and assigns a performance grade — making it a powerful tool for interview preparation.

 ---